johnwcowan/r7rs-spec/spec/r7rs.md

 Another way to indicate a comment is to prefix a datum (cf. section [\[datumsyntax\]](#datumsyntax)) with `#;` and optional whitespace.
 The comment consists of the comment prefix `#;`, the space, and the datum together.
-This notation is useful for "commenting out" sections of code.
+This notation is useful for “commenting out” sections of code.

 Block comments are indicated with properly nested ` #|` and `|#` pairs.